ros2/demos/demo_nodes_cpp/README.md

 ### Even Parameters Node

-This runs `even_parametes_node` ROS 2 node which shows a parameter callback that rejects all parameter update except tor those that set an even integer:
+This runs `even_parameters_node` ROS 2 node which shows a parameter callback that rejects all parameter update except tor those that set an even integer.

 ```bash
 # Open new terminal